The church of the Cross of Honour (Timiou Stavrou) at Tsita, Zida or Cida, now Dirlik Koyu, Surmena (today Sürmene). Photo: Ibrahim Onur Topaloglu

 The inhabitants of Tzita were primarily builders, copper-smiths, steelworkers, and carpenters.
 During the pogroms of the 17th century many of its residents fled to the region of Gümüşhane, where they founded a new village and named it Tzita.
 At this new village, they built a new church and named it Metamorphosis in memory of their church at Tzita in Surmena.

-The Sourmena (Sürmene) district: The valley of Sürmene which was a bandon of the Empire of Trebizond had a continuous Greek history until modern times.
-Kiepert estimated 1,600 Greek households in the valley, Chrysanthos estimated 850 families, 11 churches and 10 schools (excluding Sourmena itself) and Archimandrite Abraam Papadopoulos (a local) estimated 8,260 households in Sourmena and 25,000 in the district (3,000 Greek and 500 Armenian).
+The Surmena (Sürmene) district: The valley of Sürmene which was a bandon of the Empire of Trebizond had a continuous Greek presence until modern times.
+Kiepert estimated 1,600 Greek households in the valley, Chrysanthos estimated 850 families, 11 churches and 10 schools (excluding Sourmena itself) and Archimandrite Abraam Papadopoulos (a local) estimated 8,260 households in Surmena and 25,000 in the district (3,000 Greek and 500 Armenian).